salonisarbhai/salonisarbhai/README.md

 - :zap: In my free time, I solve problems on Leetcode, sing and sketch.

-- :mailbox: How to reach me: salonisa@buffalo.edu.
+- :mailbox: How to reach me: salonisarbhai21@gmail.com.

 ### :hammer_and_wrench: Languages and Tools :